slowernews/wisdom-tldr/README.md

 ===
 ###On habits

 Consistency is everything.
-Habits allow [mastery](#on-mastery).
+Habits allow [mastery](#on-mastery-and-humbleness).

+> *'We are what we repeatedly do, excellence therefore is not an act, but a habit.' - Aristotle*

 ===
 ###On mastery and humbleness

-First learn the rules, then break them BUT be humble, there's always room for improvement.
+RULE: First learn the rules, then break them.

+CHALLENGE: be humble, there's always room for improvement.

 > *'I am not young enough to know everything.' -- Oscar Wilde*